 Composer Lyle Chan is known for his socially-conscious works combining powerful emotional impact and intellectual rigour.
-His 90-minute String Quartet, a memoir of his years as an AIDS activist in the 1990s, was hailed by John Corigliano as "a serious and deeply felt work of art born out of a seemingly endless plague."
-He has produced over 200 recordings, including world premieres of John Tavener’s Lament for Jerusalem and numerous Australian works, notably of Peter Sculthorpe.
-He is co-founder of the Extended Play Festival of New Music in Sydney.
+His 90-minute String Quartet, a memoir of his years as an AIDS activist in the 1990s, was hailed by John Corigliano as "a serious and deeply felt work of art born out of a seemingly endless plague.”
+Lyle is credited as executive producer on over 200 commercial recordings, including world premieres of John Tavener’s Lament for Jerusalem and numerous Australian works, notably of Peter Sculthorpe.
+His business consultancy has represented the catalogues of major publishers like Schirmer, Chester, Leduc and Wilhelm Hansen for the Asia-Pacific region.
+He is co-founder of the Extended Play Festival of New Music in Sydney.www.lylechan.com

 Susanna has been chief executive of Sound and Music since 2012.
 Previous roles include director of music at Arts Council England and artistic director and chief executive of Huddersfield Contemporary Music Festival.
 She was one of the first Clore Leadership Fellows.
 She is chair of Orchestras for All and a trustee of the Birmingham Contemporary Music Group.
 In 2018 she received an MBE, whilst in 2017 she was awarded a Gold Badge Award by the Ivors Academy in recognition of her support for composers.
 At Sound and Music, she has led widely-recognised pioneering work on gender equality and diversity.

 “Being on the jury for Classical:NEXT 2020 is hugely exciting.
 Amidst great changes in wider society including the climate emergency, classical music needs to remain relevant and sustainable - and it can also play an important and inspiring role.
 I look forward to seeing the submissions and to the final programme!"